kutsenkoa7/scaling/README.md

                       MikTex  [for figures] (https://miktex.org/)

-ALL THE FILES ARE PROVIDED FOR INFORMATIONAL PURPOSES ONLY.
+ALL THE FILES WITH SOURCE CODE ARE PROVIDED FOR INFORMATIONAL PURPOSES ONLY.